investigativedata/investigraph-datasets/README.md

 This repository only holds the dataset specific metadata & code to be used as a [Block](https://docs.prefect.io/2.10.11/concepts/blocks/) within a prefect.io deployment.

+This repo serves as well as an example starting point for orchestrating **investigraph** [within github actions](https://github.com/investigativedata/investigraph-datasets/actions).

 ## add as block

     investigraph add-block -b github/investigraph-datasets -u https://github.com/investigativedata/investigraph-datasets